EnochMwanzo/ecommerce-tracker/README.md

 You can add journal entries by entering the codes and the amount for the accounts being debited and credited.

-The general ledger is created by going through all the journal entries and keeping track of debits and credits for each account.
+The general ledger is created by going through all the journal entries and tracking a total of the debits and credits for each account.

-The journal entries are used to calculate the balances for the general ledger and trial balance.
+The general ledger are used to calculate the balances unadjusted balance on the trial balance.
 The income and balance sheet financial statements are based on the adjusted trial balance.
 The cash flow statment is focused on operating cash flow, and calculated from the income statement and balance sheet.

-You can generate financial statements to prit or save as PDF
+You can generate financial statements pages to print or save as PDF
 <div style="display: grid; grid-template-columns: 1fr 1fr;">
 <div align="center" style="width:45%;">
   <img src="/screenshots/cash-flow-statement.png" style="width:30%;"> <img src="/screenshots/income-statement.png" style="width:30%;"><img src="/screenshots/balance-sheet.png" style="width:30%;">